OmkarYelsange/FIRST-REPOSITORY/README.md

 # FIRST-REPOSITORY
-This is My First Repository
+This is My First Git Repository